Ajatt-Tools/mpvacious/README.md

 # Size of the font used in the menu
 menu_font_size=24
 ```
-Note that by default mpvacious assumes that "user" and "profile" are equal.
-So if your collection path looks like this:
-`/home/john/.local/share/Anki2/john/collection.media/`
-then you don't need to specify `collection_path` in the config.

 Sentence field should be first in the note type settings.
 Otherwise Anki won't allow mpvacious to add new notes.
 Alternatively, refer to [Adding media to existing cards](#adding-media-to-existing-cards)